Free Workout Plans

 Generally, seeing results requires 2-4 workouts per week.
 3-4 sessions each week seems to be the perfect amount.
 Of course, you can lift more frequently, depending on your experience and goals.
 Still, you need at least 2 days of resistance training to see muscle growth.

 As a result, doing full-body exercises 2-3 training days weekly or upper/lower workouts 4 days weekly is advantageous.
 This will permit you to train with an ideal frequency to build or maintain lean muscle mass.

 The optimal 5-day workout routine is an upper/lower or push/pull/legs workout.
 Rotate through the routine each time you go to the gym.
 You could also follow one of these with a “weaknesses” day as your fifth training day.

 Try avoiding the traditional body part split.
 They won’t provide beginners or intermediate lifters optimum results.
 However, they can still be useful if you work out for pure enjoyment.

 Can You Build 10 Pounds of Muscle in One Month?

 You can gain 10 pounds in one month.
 However, you can’t naturally gain 10 pounds of pure muscle in a month.

 10 pounds in a month is possible during a lean bulking phase, especially for beginners.
-This is because the muscle will grow quickly, and if you’re coming off a fat-loss phase, early gains will be from glycogen replenishing.
+This is because the muscle will grow quickly.
+If you’re coming off a fat-loss phase, these early gains will be from glycogen replenishing.

 It’s better to take a slower approach if your goal is to gain lean muscle.